sebabelmar/peek_api/README.md

   I think that the capacity at the test stage is 12 and not 8 as sugested.

 * CASE 2: Test 4/4
-  All test passing
+  All test passing.

 * MANUAL CASE:
-  It is working for other simple booking
+  It is working for other simple booking.

 ## Q-A
 What complications can you foresee while doing this exercise?